BY ANDY MCDONALD

 For our Melbourne morning show we regularly do remote broadcasts, and sometimes we have the luxury of broadcasting from the Bahamas.
 We’ve used ACCESS to connect from the islands to our station in Melbourne, Florida three times now.
 The first two times, we had no problems at all.
 But when we returned for the third broadcast, we discovered that the hotel from which we were broadcasting had changed their internet service provider, and their upload speed was far slower than it had been.
 This slow network was negatively affecting our audio quality, and we weren’t happy with it.

-I reached out to Chris Crump at Comrex to see if we could improve the quality of our audio by changing our settings on the ACCESS.
+I reached out to Chris Crump at Comrex to see if we could improve the quality of our audio for remote broadcasts by changing our settings on the ACCESS.
 We tried several different encoding algorithms, but they didn’t make it better – they reduced our delay, but the audio quality was still below our standard.

 Chris suggested that we use CrossLock.
 CrossLock is a suite of reliability tools designed to improve audio quality and latency on marginal networks.
 I had never set it up, because we’d never needed it before.
 But Chris encouraged us to try it and see if it would help.